 Frequently Asked Questions

 No. Sports betting is not currently legal in Arizona.
-There are currently two bills in the state legislature that could legalize sports betting in 2020.
-However, the session ends on April 25th, meaning that time is almost up for Arizona to legalize sports betting this year.
+There are currently two bills in the state legislature that could legalize sports betting in 2021.
+As Arizona has a state budget crunch, there is more of an urgency for revenue.

 There is no way to tell for sure when sports betting will be legalized in Arizona.
-It is all but a certainty that it won’t happen in 2020.
 It is possible that sports betting will be legalized in 2021 with a bit of luck.
 However, it may be until 2022 before any legal sports betting becomes available in Arizona.

-In Arizona, residents are subject to a 5.0% tax withholding on lottery winnings while non-residents are subject to 6.0%.
+In Arizona, residents are subject to a 5.0% tax withholding on lottery winnings, while non-residents are subject to 6.0%.
 Lottery winnings of $600 or less are not reported to the IRS.
-Winnings in excess of $5,000 are subject to a 25 percent federal withholding tax.
+Winnings over $5,000 are subject to a 25 percent federal withholding tax.